-a) Not later than May 1, 2008 each local government shall adopt school concurrency provisions into its Land Development Regulations (LDR) consistent with the requirements of this Agreement.

-- b) The County and the Cities shall amend their LDRs to adopt school concurrency provisions which provide procedures for review of development orders. - 1) In the event that any participating City does not adopt LDRs consistent with this Agreement by May 1, 2008 that government shall be deemed to have "opted in" to the County regulations and agrees to be bound by the terms and provisions therein until it adopts its own ordinance. - 2) At any time, any City may opt out of the County's implementing ordinance through implementation of its own ordinance.
+- a) By ????, 2008, each local government shall adopt school concurrency provisions into its Land Development Regulations (LDR) consistent with the requirements of this Agreement. - b) The County and the Cities shall amend their LDRs to adopt school concurrency provisions which provide procedures for review of development orders. - 1) In the event that any participating City does not adopt LDRs consistent with this Agreement by ????, 2008, that government shall be deemed to have "opted in" to the County regulations and agrees to be bound by the terms and provisions therein until it adopts its own ordinance. - 2) At any time, any City may opt out of the County's implementing ordinance through implementation of its own ordinance.